andreacorbellini/rust-circular-buffer/README.md

 buffer, circular queue or ring.

-This circular buffer has a fixed maximum capacity, does not automatically grow, and once its maximum capacity is reached, elements at the start of the buffer are overwritten.
+This circular buffer has a fixed maximum capacity, does not automatically grow, and by default once its maximum capacity is reached, elements at the start of the buffer are overwritten.
 It's useful for implementing fast FIFO (_first in, first out_) and LIFO (_last in, first out_) queues with a fixed memory capacity.